Dove Canyon Plaza

 During the Planning Commission meeting, the Commission will receive a presentation from staff, may ask questions of staff, will receive public comments, and will deliberate on the proposal.
 In the case of a Zone Change, the final decision rests with the City Council.
 The Planning Commission will make a recommendation to the City Council to approve, approve with revisions, or deny the proposed Zone Change.
 Following Planning Commission review, a public hearing is held by the City Council, which follows the same procedures described for the Planning Commission public hearing.

 Please note that the City cannot accurately answer how long the process with last as it is dependent upon how much time the applicant takes to respond to the City’s requests for additional information and to resubmit based upon our comments.
 However, it will take a minimum of 6-9 months and will be dependent on the quality and completeness of the applicant’s submittal(s).
+The project file was closed on June 14, 2021 due to inactivity.

 Q: When will a public hearing be scheduled?